 North Carolina (NC) is a state renowned for its educational programs.
 In fact, NC boasts the famous “Research Triangle” of cities—Raleigh (NC State University), Chapel Hill (University of North Carolina), and Durham (Duke University)—as well as two of the fastest-growing metropolitan areas in the nation (Raleigh and Charlotte).
 Among this bustling progress and development in the Old North State, there are a number of renowned, accredited veterinary technician programs for animal-lovers offering rigorous curricula and abundant clinical opportunities.

-Not only are there several AVMA-accredited vet tech schools in N.C., but there’s a healthy job outlook as well.
+Not only are there several AVMA-accredited vet tech schools in NC, but there’s a healthy job outlook as well.
 There are currently 3,070 of these healthcare professionals employed in the state, although this figure is expected to rise significantly in coming years.
-The Bureau of Labor Statistics (BLS 2014) reports that openings for veterinary technicians are poised to increase 30% nationally between 2012 and 2022, nearly triple the growth rate expected for all occupations.
+The Bureau of Labor Statistics (BLS 2015) reports that openings for veterinary technicians are poised to increase 19% nationally between 2014 and 2024, better than double the growth rate expected for all occupations (7%).

 With ample educational programs and a growing job market, the opportunities are ripe for prospective vet techs in North Carolina.
 Read on to discover how to become a vet tech in NC, as well as the state-specific employment prospects and licensure process.